What do you need to get started?

 This really depends on what you wish to find.
 If you wish to trace a family back, for example, from yourself, do you simply wish to know about your immediate forebears (parents, grandparents, great grandparents etc), or do you wish to see more fleshed out family units for each forbear (how many children did they have and what became of them?).
 Are you instead interested in tracing a particular surname line going back, or do you wish to trace all the descendants of a great great grandfather?
 Alternatively, is there a particular brick wall problem which is all that you wish to resolve?
 A dialogue between us up front will establish a course of action and the number of hours that this might entail.
 Invoicing on a daily basis also allows you to further control costs at your end.

 How far can I go back in my ancestry?

 This is really one of those ‘how long is a piece of string?’ questions.
-It is usually the case that for those with Scottish based ancestors that the family can be traced back to the 1700s – but occasionally factors do upset that, such as lost records, nonconformist religious adherence, Irish or English connections, and others.
+It is usually the case that for those with Scottish based ancestors that the family can be traced back to the 1700s – but occasionally factors do upset that, such as lost records, dissenting or nonconformist religious adherence, Irish or English connections, and others.
 Prior to the 1700s it is usually easier to trace those who are likely to be recorded in land records or who worked and lived in the royal burghs, but every family has its own research problems at some stage, requiring very different methods to overcome them.